rosborne132/encouragement-now-api/README.md

 # How to run the application locally

-First deploy the dev environment
+First, deploy the dev environment

 ```bash
 sls deploy